 Soylent wins here hands down.
 It’s not even a contest.
 On the protein angle, Soylent has a significantly higher percentage of protein.
 The drawback is that Soylent’s protein source is exclusively soy protein, while Ensure has a combination of soy and milk protein.
 However, on balance, Soylent still comes out with a slight edge here.

 On the fats angle, they are about equal in terms of what comprises the fats.
 Canola, sunflower, and corn oil are all healthy oils.
-However, Soylent’s macronutrient breakdown is more biased towards fats and thus contains more of these healthy fats as well as more minerals and vitamins.
+However, Soylent’s macro nutrient breakdown is more biased towards fats and thus contains more of these healthy fats as well as more minerals and vitamin nutrients.

 It is on the carbs that Ensure loses out completely.
 The fact is that Ensure is loaded with sugar; 16% to 27% of total calories!
 Added sugars shouldn’t comprise more than 5% to 10% of your daily calorie intake; the amount of added sugars in Ensure is absurd and seriously detracts from its claims of being a health drink.
 As mentioned, Soylent’s ‘added sugars’ is really isomaltulose, which has a low glycemic index.

 Both Ensure and Soylent use maltodextrin, which is a negative, however, they are equal in this regard.
 Soylent also does have one more advantage over Ensure, and that is dietary fiber, which is non-existent in Ensure.